 🌳 Despite these limitations, Rainforest Alliance Certified coffee is a better choice than coffee without any certifications.

 With coffee, as with so many things, cheap prices come at a cost.We might not see it today, as we sip our coffee in comfort.
 But the communities poisoned by pesticides and deprived of forests pay it daily.
 The birds who arrive at their tropical destinations after surviving migration pay when their trees and food sources are gone.
 Our choice in coffee beans has a direct impact on tropical ecosystems, and thus on the whole planet.
 We are all impacted by climate change and biodiversity loss.

 The takeaway: Bird-Friendly Coffee is the way to go!

 🌳 Those of us who care and who have the resources to choose owe it to ourselves and to the planet to make conscious choices about what we consume.
 Coffee is one product where our choices can have a strong positive or negative impact!
-I recently ordered coffee from Birds and Beans, and I’m looking forward to giving some away to help spread the word about this simple way we can help the planet.
-What a great gift!
+We order our coffee from Birds and Beans.
+The coffee is DELICIOUS and it makes a great gift.
+Gifting Bird-Friendly coffee also helps spread the word about a simple and tasty way to help the planet!

 🌳 For more on Bird-Friendly coffee, here’s a short video: